-We provide the Command Support and Communications functions on deployments, coordinated via an incident room at our HQ in Birmingham.
-The 20-strong team is divided into two, to provide an immediate on-call and standby team.
+West Midlands Fire Service provides the Command Support and Communications functions on all deployments, coordinated via an incident room at our HQ in Birmingham.

-The team should be ready to leave the West Midlands two hours from the initial call and should arrive in the affected country within 24 hours of the disaster occurring.
-The team is fully self-sufficient for periods of up to 14 days, but would only be expected to remain ‘in the field’ for up to 10 days.
+Our 21-strong team provide an 8-person Command Support cell for immediate response to disasters world-wide.
+They will be ready and packed to leave the West Midlands within two hours from an initial call and arrive in the affected country within 24 hours of the disaster occurring.
+The team is fully self-sufficient for periods of up to 14 days.